bensk/glide-md-demo/README.md

 Strikethrough uses two tildes. ~~Scratch this.~~

-# Note that you need to hit enter twice to make a line break or a paragraph.
+## Note that you need to hit enter twice to make a line break or a paragraph.

+# List

 1. First ordered list item
 2. Another item